wunderwuzzi23/blog/content/posts/2024/security-probllms-in-xai-grok.md

 This is noteworthy as it enables more advanced "conditional" prompt injection attacks, more about that later.

 Grok can now analyze untrusted data like documents, images, or posts from other users.
-This is where we start now exploring security implications of prompt injection within Grok.
+This is where we start to explore security implications of prompt injection with Grok.

 Prompt injection can [impact all three aspects of the CIA security triad](https://arxiv.org/abs/2412.06090), Confidentiality, Integrity and Availability.